kenlowrie/smd/docs/userdocs.md

 Welcome to the user manual for [smd.b], the [smd.short_b] Processor that can take plain text files written in a specialized markdown syntax and turn them into rich HTML documents.
 This guide will take you through installation and setup of [smd.b], and then show you how you can use it to create all sorts of interesting and cool HTML projects.
 So let's get going!

-[TODO] The release process should smdparse -f userdocs.md -c -d export so the rendered version of the documentation is part of the repository.
-This is required because the instructions in the README.md say "open this file with your browser" to read the docs current with the release you are looking at...

 @import "$/section/setup-doc.md"
 [link.toc.link]
 @import "$/section/cmdline-doc.md"